 Add the chile pepper (dried or fresh) and cook for another 30 seconds to 1 minute, until fragrant.

 Add the tomatoes, cover, and lower heat to low.

-Simmer the sauce over low heat for about 10-15 minutes.
+Simmer the sauce over low heat for about 10 to 15 minutes.
 When the pasta and sauce are ready, stir the browned meat back into the sauce.
 Season to taste with fine sea salt (though keep in mind that Pecorino is pretty salty), toss with the pasta (and a bit of the pasta cooking water to thin the sauce, as needed) and serve with plenty of freshly grated Pecorino Romano sprinkled on top.